codata/drum-constants/README.md

 The minimalist model used to produced the JSON version of the constants is based on the following hierarchy of resources:

-- Constant: defines a base constant (the same constant can in some cases be expressed using different units)
+- ConstantDefinition: defines a base constant (the same constant can in some cases be expressed using different units)
 - ConstantInstance: a Constant associated with a Unit, the latter being described using different expressions such as SI, UCUM, UOM.
 Available identifiers are also included (CODATA, QUDT).
 - ConstantValue: a value of a ConstantInstance for a particular version.
 This includes additional properties such as the version year, value uncertainty and exponent, and the name.